craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/i_ Chapter Eleven - Maintaining Kailkeep.md

 ### Upper Hells
 ### Kailkeep Proper
 - Proper Kailkeep is a system of highway-like tunnels that connect neighborhoods, commercial and industrial districts with the entertainment viewing halls.
+- A section close to the peak of the mountain is dedicated to the religious following and appeasal of Terra.
-- There are three major neighborhoods in the Lower levels of Kailkeep - Surkain, Hauro, and Grykain - and three major neighborhoods in the Upper levels -
+- There are three major neighborhoods in the Lower levels of Kailkeep - Surkain, Hauro, and Grykain - and three major neighborhoods in the Upper levels - Keepaiyn, Suurkail, and Yuub.
+Each of these locations has many commercial and industrial sections.